 Knitting Machine Hacking with AYAB

-I really enjoyed using Designaknit last trimester, so I looked into buying a machine that had capabilities to use it, but they were way out of my budget!
+I really enjoyed using Designaknit last trimester, so I looked into buying a machine that had the capability to use it, but they were way out of my budget!
 On one of the Machine Knitting Facebook groups, I learnt about AYAB (All Yarns Are Beautiful) - an open source programme that, when combined with an Arduino device, can hack older knitting machines so that you can programme them with a computer!

-I felt like this design would work really well as a cropped boxy sweater, so the next stage is to design a pattern, and make the pixel design repeat successfully.
+I felt like this stripes design would work really well as a cropped boxy sweater, so the next stage is to design a pattern, and make the pixel design repeat successfully.

 References: